 Activity: Have participants recommend improvements for inaccessible web pages from the Before and After Demonstration.
 Compare with the accessible web pages from the Demo and discuss different types of solutions to meet accessibility requirements.

 Tip: Suggest participants repeat the activity/demonstration with other websites, including their own, after the session.

++ Expand All Sections − Collapse All Sections